 With a fresh lick of paint, a new story mode, and plenty of weapons and stages to sink your teeth into, Splatoon 3 is the definitive way to play the series.
 It may not be as innovative as other games on this list, but it still does exactly what it says on the tin.

-And if you like fast-paced shooting action, nothing else on the Nintendo Store even comes close.
+And if you like fast-paced shooting action, nothing else on the Nintendo Store even comes close, taking the crown against stiff competition for the best Switch FPS games.

 12. Lego Star Wars: The Skywalker Saga